 There are also emotional reasons to not pay off the mortgage.
 If paying off the mortgage would mean seriously depleting your savings, you might feel more comfortable keeping that money in your bank or brokerage account than tying it up in your home.

-“Paying off the mortgage at retirement is rarely beneficial,” said certified financial planner David M. Williams, director of planning services for Wealth Strategies Group in Cordova, Tennessee.
+“Paying off the mortgage at retirement is rarely beneficial,” said Certified Financial Planning™ professional David M. Williams, director of planning services for Wealth Strategies Group in Cordova, Tennessee.
 Your home equity is unavailable for retirement cash flow and ultimately goes to your heirs.
 “Maintaining and managing a mortgage may actually improve retirement cash flow,” he said.

-Doing a cash-out refinance might make sense, especially with average mortgage rates of 3.6 percent on 30-year, fixed-rate mortgages and 2.9 percent on 15-year, fixed-rate mortgages, according to mortgage-rate aggregator Bankrate.4 Depending on where you live, you may be able to get an even lower rate if you have excellent credit and are willing to shop around.
+Doing a cash-out refinance might make sense, especially with relatively-low average mortgage rates.
+Low rates can be achievable if you have excellent credit and are willing to shop around.
+Rates will typically vary according to geographic region as well.

 Cashing out your equity gives you more money to work with in retirement.
 A home equity loan or line of credit would also accomplish that goal, but you’ll likely pay a higher interest rate.
 Any of these loans will let you make use of your home equity instead of just living in it.
 If possible, apply well before you retire; many people will find it easier to qualify based on their working income than based on their retirement income and assets.

 Fleming said continuing to make regular monthly mortgage payments but investing any excess income you would otherwise use to pay off your mortgage can be a good option for disciplined savers who are good at investing and for people who are uncomfortable without a lot of money in savings.
 The key is to invest in secure, long-term, high-yield investments that will give you a nest egg for making your mortgage payments in retirement.